Red Oak, Iowa Tutoring Programs

-Red Oak District Curriculum Used in Our In-Home Tutoring Programs
+Red Oak District and Curriculum

 The Red Oak Community School District follows Iowa Core Standards which provide the objectives that guide teachers classroom instruction.
 The Iowa Core is a comprehensive curriculum covering Literacy, Math, Science, Social Studies, and 21st Century Skills.
 The 21st Century Skills curriculum covers political science and civic literacy, financial literacy, health literacy, technological literacy, and employability skills.
 The goal is for students to be fully prepared to engage and be productive in their post-secondary pursuits and to have both a solid academic foundation and also key development assets in place prior to graduation.